- •

 When you book ferries to Valletta, Malta through Ferryscanner, the Recommended option is picked using an algorithm that looks at things like direct routes, travel time, e-ticket availability, and arrival times.
 This helps you find the most convenient option for your trip.

-The quickest ferry from Sicily to Valletta, Malta in Malta is the ST JOHN PAUL II, run by Virtu Ferries, leaving from Pozzalo.
+The quickest ferry from Sicily (All Ports) to Valletta, Malta in Malta is the JEAN DE LA VALLETE, run by Virtu Ferries, leaving from Pozzalo.
 It takes only 1h 45min, making it the shortest ferry ride on this route.

 This summary for the Sicily (All Ports) to Valletta, Malta in Malta route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry companies, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.